There are two different types of condoms, condoms which are worn on the penis, and condoms which are worn inside the vagina.

 - Available without the need to see a doctor, nurse or healthcare professional

-- Protect against STIs
+- Protection against most STIs

 - Sex is easier to clean up after

 - It can be difficult to negotiate using condoms